brianmario/mysql2/README.md

 ### Secure auth

 Starting wih MySQL 5.6.5, secure_auth is enabled by default on servers (it was disabled by default prior to this).
-This option causes the server to block connections by clients that attempt to use accounts that have passwords stored in the old (pre-4.1) format.
-It also causes clients to refuse to attempt a connection using the older password format.
+When secure_auth is enabled, the server will refuse a connection if the account password is stored in old pre-MySQL 4.1 format.
+The MySQL 5.6.5 client library may also refuse to attempt a connection if provided an older format password.
 To bypass this restriction in the client, pass the option :secure_auth => false to Mysql2::Client.new().
-If you using ActiveRecord, your database.yml might look something like this:
+If using ActiveRecord, your database.yml might look something like this:

 ```
 development: